ARM-software/SCP-firmware/user_guide.md

 https://developer.arm.com/tools-and-software/embedded/arm-compiler/downloads/version-6
 [LLVM Toolchain]: https://releases.llvm.org/download.html

-For Juno, it is required to have a more recent of GNU Arm embedded toolchain.
-We recommend to use at least the following release: 9-2019-q4-major.

 If building using the LLVM toolchain, the [GNU Arm Embedded Toolchain] is also required for the Arm standard library and headers that ship with it.
 When